Islam in France: Discrimination

 Other examples of discrimination against Muslims include the desecration of 148 French Muslim graves near Arras.
 A pig's head was hung from a headstone and profanities insulting Islam and Muslims were daubed on some graves.
 Destruction and vandalism of Muslim graves in France were seen as Islamophobic by a report of the European Monitoring Centre on Racism and Xenophobia.
 Several of Mosques have also been vandalized in France over the years.
 On 14 January 2015, it was reported that 26 mosques in France had been subject to attack since the Charlie Hebdo shooting in Paris.

 On 29 June 2017, a man who had schizophrenia attempted to ram his vehicle into a crowd of worshipers exiting a mosque in Créteil, a suburb of Paris, though no one was injured.
 Le Parisien claims the suspect, of Armenian origin, wanted to "avenge the Bataclan and Champs-Elysées" attacks.

-In 2019, The French Institute for Public Research (IFOP) conducted the study from August 29 to September 18, based on a sample of 1007 Muslims aged 15 and above.
+In 2019, the French Institute for Public Research (IFOP) conducted a study from August 29 to September 18, based on a sample of 1007 Muslims aged 15 and above.
 According to the study, 40% of Muslims in France felt that they were discriminated against.
 More than a third of these instances were recorded in the past five years, suggesting an increase in the overall mistreatment of Muslims in France over recent years.
 The survey found that 60% of women wearing a headscarf were subject to discrimination.
 37% of Muslims in France have been a victim of verbal harassment or defamatory insults.
 The study, however, revealed that 44% of Muslim women who do not wear headscarves found themselves being a victim of verbal harassment or defamatory insults.
 The survey found that 13% of incidents of religious discrimination happened at police control points and 17% happened at job interviews.
 14% of incidents occurred while the victims were looking to rent or buy accommodation.
 The IFOP stated that 24% of Muslims were exposed to verbal aggression during their lifetime, compared to 9% among non-Muslims.
 In addition, 7% of Muslims were physically attacked, compared to 3% of non-Muslims.

 In 2019, according to the French Ministry of Interior, 154 anti-religious acts targeted Muslims, while those targeting Jews stood at 687, and those against Christians was 1,052.
 Most of these acts consisted of vandalism of "property of a religious nature."